nazarena254/djangoHeroku/README.md

 # djangoHeroku
-deploy django web app to heroku take aways/instructions.
+Deploy django web app to heroku take aways/instructions.

 How to Deploy Django Applications on Heroku
 ===========================================